Scalingo/cli/README.md

    Notifiers - Global:
      notification-platforms  List all notification platforms

-   Region migrations:
-     migrations-create  Migrate an app to another region migrations         List all migrations linked to an app migrations-follow  Follow a running migration

    Public SSH Keys:
      keys         List your SSH public keys
      keys-add     Add a public SSH key to deploy your apps keys-remove  Remove a public SSH key

+   Region migrations:
+     migrations-create  Migrate an app to another region migrations         List all migrations linked to an app migrations-follow  Follow a running migration

+   Repo Link:
+     repo-link                    Show repo link linked with your app repo-link-create             Create a repo link between your scm integration and your app repo-link-update             Update the repo link linked with your app repo-link-delete             Delete repo link linked with your app repo-link-manual-deploy      Trigger a manual deployment from the state of the branch specified repo-link-manual-review-app  Trigger a manual deployment of review app from the state of the pull/merge request id specified

+   Review Apps:
+     review-apps  See review apps of parent application

    Runtime Stacks:
      stacks      List the available runtime stacks